alan-turing-institute/PosteriorBootstrap/README.md

 The proportion of the code that can be parallelised is high, and higher the large the bootstrap samples, and always below 1.
 For large samples with `n_bootstrap = 10,000`, one estimate of proportion is close to 100%.

-### Speedup as a function of `n_bootstrap`

-On a macOS machine, I ran `n_boostrap` from 10 to 1000 by steps of 100, and 3 tries for each value, and timed the duration of the code, then ran a linear regression

-$$ t \approx a + b * n_boostrap $$

-for 1 or 2 cores separately.
-I found an overhead of around 0.13 seconds (intercept $a$) for both 1 and 2 cores.
-Each draw takes 0.01186 seconds on one core and 0.006357 on two cores (slope $b$).
-The maximum speedup is 1.86, which is Amdahl's law for 2 processors, i.e. 92% of the code is parallelisable (= 2 * (1.85 - 1) / 1.85, for s = 2 and S_latency = 1.85).